VictorQian03/Market-Maker-Sim/README.md

     - Adjust order_interval to change its frequency.
     - Change order_quantity to change the order size.
     - Change time_offset_interval to change it's trade timing.
+4. SmartMMBot: A more adaptive market maker that adjusts both its spread and order size based on inventory levels and realized PnL.
+It continually tries to manage risk by widening quotes if its inventory grows too large or if its PnL drops, and narrowing quotes when conditions improve.
+    - spread: Wider spreads reduce fill frequency but can yield higher profit per trade.
+    - order_quantity: Higher quantities mean more potential profit and risk on each trade.
+    - inventory_target and max_inventory: If inventory drifts from the target or exceeds max limits, spreads widen and/or order sizes shrink to reduce further accumulation.
+    - spread_inventory_factor and spread_pnl_factor: Adjust how strongly inventory imbalance and PnL performance influence the bot’s quoted spread.
+    - size_inventory_factor and size_variance: Scale order size down when inventory is off-target, and introduce randomness to avoid being too predictable.
+    - pnl_widen_threshold and widen_multiplier: If PnL falls below a certain level, the bot widens spreads dramatically to limit further downside.
+    - lookback_window: Determines how often to cancel stale orders and replace them with new quotes.